How Long Should I Practice my Violin Every Day?

 Then it is quite simple: we shouldn’t practice longer than we can focus.
 If we feel in a good shape, we can extend our work hours, if we feel weak or tired, we should shorten our routine.

 A student should maybe work longer than the instrument pure practice time.
 There is a time to prepare oneself, to think about what to play, musicality, and fingerings.
 This has to be accomplished comfortably seated at a desk.
 The mind is working.
-And then, the arms and fingers will join the mind to operate under its control to practice.
+Then, the arms and fingers will join the mind to operate under its control to practice.
 Only practice what is prepared.
 Always analyze your play.
-Always focus on your goals, and on what you have envisioned beforehand.
+Always focus on your goals and on what you have envisioned beforehand.

 When you feel your concentration is slipping, your mind flies away while your fingers hit the fingerboard blindly, then it is the right time to stop.
 But stop right away.
 Whether a break is enough is up to you, but usually, you should preserve your force for the next day.